FriendsOfTYPO3/frontend_editing/Documentation/BEUserTSconfig/Index.rst

 ^^^^^^^^^^^^^^^^^^^^

 There might be cases when editors should only be able to use frontend editing to work with a content.
 BE access can be disabled by setting TSconfig for user or entire BE group.
+This setting is ignored for admin users.

 .. code-block:: typoscript